 - 1 Work in pairs.
-Discuss the questions. - 1 Why do you think people migrate to other countries? - 2 What difficulties do first-generation migrants face when growing up in a country? - 3 Where would you choose to emigrate to?
-Why? - 2 Read the article about immigrants in New York, U.S. Then cover the text and try to remember these details of Richard's and Tanja's stories. - 1 when their ancestors came to America and why - 2 what Richard's and Tanja's jobs are now - 3 how coming from immigrant families has influenced them - 3 Read the article again.
-Are the sentences true (T) or false (F) according to the writer? - 1 Immigrants in Queens, New York, feel attached to their new country. - 2 Tomas ran away from home even though he was happy there. - 3 Tomas met his brother in New York one day by accident. - 4 Tanja's mother wasn't able to balance work with looking after her children's education. - 5 Tanja and her sister have chosen to have similar careers to their parents. - 4 Find these words and phrases in the article.
-Work with a partner to discuss what you think they mean. - 1 a melting pot (para A) - 2 their ancestral roots (para B) - 3 seek his fortune (para C) - 4 a must (para D) - 5 a strong work ethic (para D)
+Discuss the questions. - Why do you think people migrate to other countries? - What difficulties do first-generation migrants face when growing up in a country? - Where would you choose to emigrate to?
+Why? - 2 Read the article about immigrants in New York.
+Then cover the text and try to remember these details of Richard's and Tanja's stories. - 1 when their ancestors came to America and why - 2 what Richard's and Tanja's jobs are now - 3 how coming from immigrant families has influenced them - 3 Read the article again.
+Are the sentences true (T) or false (F) according to the writer? - 1 Immigrants in Queens, New York, feel attached to their new country. - 2 Most people are interested in learning about recent rather than distant ancestors. - 3 Tomas ran away from home even though he was happy there. - 4 Tomas met his brother in New York one day by accident. - 5 Tanja's mother wasn't able to balance work with looking after her children's education. - 6 Tanja and her sister have chosen to have similar careers to their parents. - 4 Find these words and phrases in the article.
+Work with a partner to discuss what you think they mean. - 1 a melting pot (paragraph A) - 2 their ancestral roots (paragraph B) - 3 seek his fortune (paragraph C) - 4 a must (paragraph D) - 5 a strong work ethic (paragraph D)